nneubauer/homebridge-denon/README.md

 ## Bugs

 * Since based on polling, it appears that multiple inputs are set to "on" at the same time but that will heal with the next polling loop.
-* Inputs with special chars CBL/SAT do not work.